 The Keto Diet App

 Cost: Basic is $3.99 Premium is $8.99

-The advanced version allows you to plan meals, create your own meals, set carb limits, and sync data.
-The free version allows you to see at least 300 low carb recipes, explanation of the keto diet, and access to a blog with lots of info.
+The advanced version allows you to plan meals, create your meals, set carb limits, and sync data.
+The free version allows you to see at least 300 low-carb recipes, an explanation of the keto diet, and access to a blog with lots of info.

-Again, many people like using this app because they can track weight, manually set goals, track measurements, and the food they’re eating.
+Again, many people like using this keto diet app because they can track weight, manually set goals, track measurements, and keep up with the food they’re eating.

-- Keto diet- The first 90 days are free and then very cheap fee.
-I love it because of the ease of use and it lets me create meals.
+- Keto diet- The first 90 days are free and then a very cheap fee.
+I love it because of the ease of use, and it lets me create meals.

 Cost: 100% free

 Features: Nutritional information, weight chart and journal, exercise diary, and a collection of healthy recipes.
 You don’t have to pay anything for this app, and you can still track what you’re eating.
 This app helps you lead a healthy lifestyle by helping you track your exercise and food.